Requiem Act VI: Applicant Rules

 Briefly state your character’s intentions or motivations for entering the First Province:

-Briefly provide a pertinent detail or notable quality of your character’s history (this does not have to be exhaustive nor revealing of any information you wish to keep secret):
+Please provide a few short paragraphs with pertinent details or notable qualities of your character’s history.
+This does not have to be exhaustive nor revealing of any information you wish to keep secret:

-Briefly write an in-character response to the following scenario:
+Please write a few short paragraphs of an in-character response to the following scenario:

-You watch as but a scant few of the dozens that approach the officiant, whom stands at the outer gates of the outpost flanked by a few heavily armored Legionnaires, are actually allowed to pass through the man-door and into the outpost.
-You see some slip pieces of gold to the officiant, while others plead their cases and rationale as to why they should be allowed to enter the recently fallen territory.
-Some appear to provide some sort of paperwork to the officiant, whom promptly waves them through.
-While eavesdropping, you manage to overhear the well-rehearsed speech the officiant provides to those whom don’t provide paperwork or grease his palm.
+You watch, somewhat defeated, as but a scant few of the hundreds that approach the outpost officiant, who stands at the outer gates of the outpost flanked by a few heavily armored Legionnaires, are actually allowed to pass through the man-door and into the outpost and train-yards proper.
+You see some swarthy fellows slip pieces of gold to the officiant, while others plead their cases and rationale as to why they should be allowed to enter the recently fallen territory.
+Some appear to provide some sort of paperwork to the officiant, flashing official looking papers from a Faction or influential Prelacy house, who promptly waves them through.
+While watching and eavesdropping, you manage to overhear the well-rehearsed speech the officiant provides to those whom don’t provide paperwork or grease his palm, the words monotone and nasally.

-“By decree of the Venerated Church, the First Province is considered to be a mortal health hazard, and as such, is quarantined under Article Eighteen of the Republic Treatise of Health Act of 1320.
+“By decree of the Venerated Church, the First Province is a mortal health hazard, and as such, is quarantined under Article Eighteen of the Republic Treatise of Health Act of 1320.
 Citizens who do not possess a Quarantine Visa issued by one of the recognized Factions of the Republic are considered non-essential to the reclamation of the First Province.
-Under Article Eighteen, non-essentials seeking entry into an official quarantine zone must petition for entry into a said zone, and state just cause for the issuing of a visa by the perimeter authority.
-State your business and make it good, citizen; we’ve enough bodies in there to keep us busy for months without adding yours to the pile.”
+Under Article Eighteen, non-essentials seeking entry into an official quarantine zone must petition for entry into a said zone, and state just cause for the issuing of a Quarantine Visa by the perimeter authority.”

 You ponder the situation for a moment, evaluating your options.
-It’s well known that with the right connections and the right amount of coin, one can get their hands on a Quarantine Visa from any one of the major Factions of the Republic, or even a passable counterfeit from more nefarious sources.
-At the same time, it would appear that the officiant doesn’t appear to be above some simple bribery.
-However, you’re sure that some of those let in appeared to have made a convincing case with the officiant.
-Gathering your wits, you make your decision as to how to gain access to the First Province.
+It is well known that with the right connections and the right amount of coin, one can get their hands on a Quarantine Visa from any one of the major Factions or Prelacy Families of the Republic, or even a passable counterfeit from more nefarious sources.
+At the same time, it would appear that the officiant doesn’t appear to be above some simple bribery – although his price may be hefty.
+However, despite it all, you’re sure that some of those let in appeared to have made a convincing case with the officiant without resorting to subterfuge or immorality.
+Gathering your wits, you step forward towards the officiant, and make your decision as to how to gain access to the First Province.